Laut Ke Chalay Aana

-Laut Ke Chalay Aana is a Pakistani family drama series, produced by Asif Noor and Dr.Huma.
+Laut Ke Chalay Aana (لوٹ کے چلے آنا) is a Pakistani family drama series, produced by Asif Noor and Dr Huma.
 The drama airs weekly on Geo Entertainment every Wednesday.
 It is written by Shahzad Javed (Currently Assistant Vice President Content, HUM TV, Pakistan) It stars Noman Ijaz, Savera Nadeem, Minal Khan, Shermeen Ali and Arisha Razi in lead roles.
 Serial marks return of Savera Nadeem to small screen after short series of break.
 The show did not get that good TRPs in competition to Hum TV and ARY Digital in the same slot and was ended early.

 Plot

 Not every marriage gets a happily ever after and so is the case with Zainab and Farhan.
 When Zainab embraces motherhood, she starts taking her role as a wife for granted whilst Farhan, too, becomes oblivious of his part as a husband.

 Laut Ke Chalay Aana tackles the sensitive issue of incompatibility between married couples.
 Despite staying married for several years and having two grown-up daughters, the couple doesn’t realise when they lost the spark and grew distant.
 They hardly talk to each other and most of their interactions turn into arguments.

-In one of those days, a young, modern working woman enters Ijaz’s life and makes him realize what’s missing.
+In one of those days, a young, modern working woman enters Ijaz's life and makes him realise what's missing.
 He is inclined towards her and eventually proposes her.
 With this, Zainab’s world throws her off balance.